elkateeb88/appChatGpt/DEPLOYMENT.md

-# Nimro App Deployment Guide for OpenAI ChatGPT
+# Numeroesim App Deployment Guide for OpenAI ChatGPT

 ## Overview

-This guide explains how to deploy the Nimro Communication Plans application on the OpenAI ChatGPT platform using the Model Context Protocol (MCP).
+This guide explains how to deploy the Numeroesim Communication Plans application on the OpenAI ChatGPT platform using the Model Context Protocol (MCP).

 ## Prerequisites